vaginessa/dns-wiki/DNS.md

 dnsmasq
 -----------

 Dnsmasq provides services as a DNS forwarder cacher and a DHCP server.
 As a Domain Name Server (DNS) it can cache DNS queries to improve connection speeds to previously visited sites, and as a DHCP server dnsmasq can be used to provide internal IP addresses and routes to computers on a LAN.
+A list for discussion about the dnsmasq DNS and DHCP server, configuration, bugs and development can be found [here](http://lists.thekelleys.org.uk/mailman/listinfo/dnsmasq-discuss).

 :exclamation: dnsmasq only allows three nameservers as a workaround we can create <code>resolv.dnsmasq.conf</code> and add this list into our <code>/etc/dnsmasq.conf</code> -> _resolv-file=/etc/resolv.dnsmasq.conf_